henrik/progress_bar/README.md

 Do you have a use case not listed below?
 Please open an issue or pull request!

+## Examples

+To see it in action, clone this repo and run the example scripts:

+    # See what's available.
+    ls examples

+    # Run an example.
+    mix run examples/default.exs

 ## Usage

 You can render regular ("determinate") progress bars, or "indeterminate" ones that animate but don't indicate the current progress.